 One of my irregular offal-themed posts (see main post Tail to Nose Eating):

-For those that are not aware, sweetbreads are a type of offal and come from the thyroid gland, situated around the throat, of either calves or lambs.
+For those that are not aware, sweetbreads are a type of offal and come from the thymus, situated at the base of the throat, of either calves or lambs.
 For this reason they are often called throat sweetbreads.
-The thyroid gland produces the hormone thyroxin which is involved in the proper regulation of metabolism.
-Hyperthyroidism is a common disease where the sufferer produces too much of it, causing very high metabolism and, as a consequence, is rather skinny.
-I had a cat with it once.
+The thymus produces T cells which help us to attack any pesky germs that try and make us ill.
 The pancreas is commonly sold as heart or stomach sweetbreads, there are other rarely used sweetbreads too such as tongue and cheek sweetbreads.
 Most people think that sweetbreads are the testicles of calves and lambs; in fact, very rarely are testicles sold under the name of sweetbreads, they are more commonly sold as fries or stones.

 Don’t be put off by the thought of eating a gland – they taste light, with a suspicion of iodine and do not have a strong offal flavour.
 If you are new to offal, or fear it a little, sweetbreads are a good place to start I reckon.
 But why are they called sweetbreads?
 Well, they are sweet because they taste richer and sweeter compared to typical meat, and they are bread because the old English word for flesh is bræd.